-1. Medical Condition
+1. Introduction

 Inflammatory Bowel Disease (IBD) specifically includes Crohn's disease (CD) and ulcerative colitis (UC) but also includes IBD unclassified (IBDu), seen in about 10% of cases.
-These are chronic intermittent diseases, predominantly affecting the gastrointestinal tract, but with the potential to cause extra-intestinal manifestations such as arthralgia.
+These are chronic intermittent diseases, predominantly affecting the gastrointestinal tract, but with the potential to cause extra-intestinal manifestations such as arthralgia and skin disease.
 These conditions may have a familial tendency and affect people of all ages but usually begin before age 30, with peak incidence from 14 to 24 years.
-Both CD and UC, but mainly UC, have a second smaller peak between ages 50 and 70 years; consequently it is not uncommon for active young athletes to seek exemption to use prohibited substances including glucocorticoids (GCs).
-However, good management dictates that these medications should only be used short-term and if their use is necessary more frequently, "steroid-sparing" maintenance medication should be initiated to keep patients in remission.
+Both CD and UC, but mainly UC, have a second smaller peak between ages 50 and 70 years; consequently, it is not uncommon for active young athletes to seek exemption to use prohibited substances including glucocorticoids (GCs).
+However, good management dictates that these medications should only be used short-term (up to 3 months at a time), to treat an acute flare-up of disease and if their use is necessary more frequently, "steroid-sparing" maintenance medication should be initiated to keep patients in remission.